jnozzi/cocoadev.com/markdown/NSImageFromAMovieFrame.md

 // ---------------------------------------
 // gworldForMovie:
 // ---------------------------------------
-//  Get the bounding rectangle of the Movie the create a 32-bit General/GWorld
+//  Get the bounding rectangle of the Movie the create a 32-bit GWorld
 //  with those dimensions.
-//  This General/GWorld will be used for rendering Movie frames into.
+//  This GWorld will be used for rendering Movie frames into.

--(General/GWorldPtr) gworldForMovie:(Movie)movie
+-(GWorldPtr) gworldForMovie:(Movie)movie
 {
     Rect        srcRect;
-    General/GWorldPtr   newGWorld = NULL;
+    GWorldPtr   newGWorld = NULL;
-    General/CGrafPtr    savedPort;
+    CGrafPtr    savedPort;
-    General/GDHandle    savedDevice;
+    GDHandle    savedDevice;

-    General/OSErr err = noErr;
+    OSErr err = noErr;
-    General/GetGWorld(&savedPort, &savedDevice);
+    GetGWorld(&savedPort, &savedDevice);

-    General/GetMovieBox(movie,&srcRect);
+    GetMovieBox(movie,&srcRect);

-    err = General/NewGWorld(&newGWorld,
+    err = NewGWorld(&newGWorld,
                     k32ARGBPixelFormat,
                     &srcRect,
                     NULL,